varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   You can solve this exercise either by interacting with a real backend, or simulating it with ``varnishtest``.
    To check how ``first_byte_timeout`` impacts the behavior of Varnish, analyze ``varnishlog`` and ``varnishstat``.
-   Again, you can do that by executing them in shell or by reading and asserting VSL and counters in ``varnishtest``.
+   You can do that by executing them in shell.

-   If you need help, look at both solutions we suggest: `Solution: Tune first_byte_timeout and test it against your real backend`_ and `Solution: Tune first_byte_timeout and test it against mock-up server`_.
+   If you need help, look at both solutions we suggest: `Solution: Tune first_byte_timeout and test it against your real backend`_.

+   Alternatively, you can read and assert VSL records and counters in ``varnishtest``.
+   The subsection `Solution: Tune first_byte_timeout and test it against mock-up server`_ shows you how to do it.

 Exercise: Configure Threading
 -----------------------------